 The leadership team of the Ramsey County Sheriff's Office.

-Julie Rudie, Chief Deputy
+Steve Frazer, Chief Deputy

 Steve Frazer joined the Ramsey County Sheriff's Office in 2017 with twenty-seven years of law enforcement experience.
 He began his career with the Roseville Police Department as a Reserve Police Officer and Police Officer.
 Steve then moved to the Saint Paul Police Department where he held the ranks of Police Officer, Sergeant, Commander and Senior Commander.
 Steve was also the Saint Paul Police Department’s last sworn employee to hold the position of Human Resource Director.